-Beautiful Aikey Brae.
-Of the 150 or so recumbent stone circles in the North East of Scotland, this is my favourite.
+Beautiful Aikey Brae Stone Circle.
+Of the 150 or so recumbent circles in the North East of Scotland, this is my favourite.

 I used to live close by and enjoyed many a summer picnic and winter stroll there.
 One year I watched a solar eclipse, with my children, sat right in the middle of the circle.
 The setting made it feel timeless and magical.